LouisACR/lifesomme/README.md

-# LifeSomme - a Lifesum clone
+# LifeSomme - A Lifesum clone

+## Getting Started

-A Lifesum clone made with NextJS, Supabase, TailwindCSS in under 2 weeks.
+A Lifesum clone made with Next.js 13.5, Supabase, TailwindCSS and Typescript.